backdrop-contrib/tinymce_emojis/README.md

 - TinyMCE

-Important note: your database has to be able to deal with emojis (utf8mb4), which is usally the case, but might not in some edge cases.
+Note that your database has to be able to deal with emojis (utf8mb4 character set), which is usally the case, but might not in some edge cases.

 ## Issues